 Leaders – how you communicate may be the most important skill you develop.
 It will impact your culture, employee engagement, customers – even your suppliers.
 I want to explain some of the basics of good communication.
-Here’s the gotcha – many leaders often overlook these fundamental principles and sabotage their own effectiveness!
+Many leaders often overlook these fundamental principles and sabotage their own effectiveness!

 Maintaining good communication between people in a family, with friends, and at work is rooted in mutual understanding and is fundamental to their mutual success.

 Fact: Communication requires two or more people, and it requires a sender and one or more receivers (like speaking before a group).

 If the sender and receiver don’t reach a mutual understanding, then there has been a misunderstanding.
 Misunderstanding comes about primarily because people are different.

 We have different backgrounds, different perspectives, different motives, and different ways of interpreting words.

 And if you understand this and seek feedback in a manner that respects people’s differences, you can avoid many misunderstandings.

 According to a study by the American Management Association, “The average executive spends at least 20 percent of the time coping with misunderstandings.”

 “It is a luxury to be understood.” – Ralph Waldo Emerson

 With communication between a sender and a receiver, the following are reasons given why people do not seek mutual understanding: